In Short

 Any partner can give notice to the others that they wish to end the partnership, upon which the partnership ceases to exist.
 Following this, each partner is entitled to the return of their share in the partnership.

-This is called a “partnership at will” and rarely suits the needs of modern partnerships.
+This is known as a “partnership at will” and is rarely suitable for modern partnerships.
 Therefore, you will need to create an express term specifying the terms under which partners can end the partnership.

 Death and Bankruptcy